 Today’s grocery shopper is convenience-oriented, digitally savvy and mobile-first.
 This changing shopper has resulted in a changing grocery landscape.
-The only way for shopper marketers to keep up with the shifting shopper is to evolve alongside them.
+The only way for digital advertisers to keep up with the shifting shopper is to evolve alongside them.
 But unfortunately, this is easier said than done.

 Despite the fact that online grocery is the fastest growing product category online in the US, this growth isn’t reflected in media budget allocation.
-It’s time for marketers to tap into the relatively untapped buying channel.
+It’s time for digital advertisers to tap into this relatively untapped buying channel.
 Here’s how.

 1. Build loyalty through reliability